Klosmi/WP-dev/WPDevNotes.md

 __Parameter__
 is a variable in the declaration of the function.
+A parameter refers to the name of the variable.

 Adding parameters to the function: in the parentheses of the function name we can store values passed on to the function.